admb-project/admb/README.md

 The ADMB software was originally developed by David Fournier of Otter Research Ltd.

-Thanks to the following who have contributed to the ADMB Project by developing features, testing, providing fixes, improving documentation and suggestions:
+Thanks to the following who have contributed to the ADMB Project by developing features, testing, providing fixes, improving documentation and giving suggestions:

 * David Fournier
 * John Sibert